 First Viewing spring re-opening event.
 The public is invited inside the gate for the new season.
 First Viewing begins with the dramatic flair of a Shinto blessing, a formal ceremony that’s been conducted in Japan since ancient times.
 The blessing will usher in auspicious ki –life energy– for a successful new year.

 Take a free guided tour.
 Available April through October and included with the price of admission.
-Check their website event calendar for details.

 Upcoming Garden Tours & Special Events